-What we do
+What we do to improve air quality

-How is air quality measured?
+How is air quality monitored?

 Air quality monitoring station

-Things you can do
+What you can do to improve air quality

-- Don’t leave your engine idling, switch your engine off when stationary - Car drivers are exposed to twice as much air pollution as pedestrians and nine times more than a cyclist
+- Don’t leave your engine idling, switch off your engine when stationary - car drivers are exposed to twice as much air pollution as pedestrians and nine times more than a cyclist

 - Don’t sit and wait for the car to warm up, drive off as soon as possible

-- Check your tyre pressure - under inflated tyres will increase your fuel bills and increase emissions
+- Check your tyre pressure - under inflated tyres will increase your fuel bills and increase vehicle emissions